 Tip 4: Make small changes

-It is hard to break old habits.
-So try to make small changes to your eating habits.
+Try to make small changes to enhance your eating habits.
 Over time they can add up to big health rewards.
 Here are some changes you can try:

 Put less sugar in your coffee or tea